 If you are under age 70, you are covered for an acute onset of a pre-existing condition.
-Coverage is available up to $100,000 lifetime maximum for eligible medical expenses for all policy maximums greater than $50,000.
-Individuals who have a $50,000 policy maximum are entitled to a $50,000 maximum benefit for the acute onset of a pre-existing condition.
+Coverage is available up to the lifetime maximum for eligible medical expenses.
 This also includes a $25,000 lifetime maximum for emergency medical evacuation.
 An acute onset of a pre-existing condition is a sudden and unexpected outbreak or recurrence of a pre-existing condition which occurs spontaneously and without advance warning either in the form of physician recommendations or symptoms.
 Treatment must be obtained within 24 hours of the sudden and unexpected outbreak or recurrence.

 The following Emergency Dental expenses are covered: Emergency Dental treatment and Dental surgery necessary to restore or replace sound natural teeth lost or damaged in an Accident which is covered under this insurance subject to the Overall Maximum Limit; and Emergency Dental treatment necessary to resolve acute, spontaneous and unexpected onset of pain subject to a maximum benefit of $250.

 If recommended by your attending Physician, who certifies that Evacuation is necessary to safeguard your life and that Medically Necessary treatment is not available locally, and if approved in advance and coordinated by HCC Medical Insurance services, the Atlas Series will provide the following benefits: Emergency air and/or ground transportation to the nearest Hospital that is qualified to provide the Medically Necessary treatment.